-Turning to the lower bound, we adapt Valiant's proof [20] of the lower bound for the distributiontesting problem into a lower bound for the sequence-testing problem.
-We first mimic the relatively easy argument showing that all that matters is the distribution of "histograms" seen by the tester.
-Next, we show that the relevant histograms (of some YES and NO-instances) seen by a $o(n^{2/3})$ -query tester for the sequence problem are statistically close.
-This is done by "reducing" the analysis to the case analyzed by Valiant [20], and constitutes the core of the proof.
+Turning to the lower bound, we adapt Valiant's proof [21] of the lower bound for the distributiontesting problem into a lower bound for the sequence-testing problem.
+We first mimic the relatively easy argument that shows that all that matters is the distribution of "histograms" seen by the tester.
+We then turn to the actual challenge, which is showing that the relevant histograms (of some YES and NO-instances) seen by a $o(n^{2/3})$ -query tester for the sequence problem are statistically close.
+This is done by "reducing" the analysis to the case analyzed by Valiant [21], and constitutes the core of the proof.